 For additional information about your drinking water or the contents of this report, contact the Director of Public Works at 121 N. Main Street, P.O.
 Box 90, Brooklyn, MI 49230, call (517) 592-5873, or email director@villageofbrooklyn.com.
-Individual copies of the 2020 Consumer Confidence Report will not be mailed, but the report may be reviewed at the Village of Brooklyn Office at 121 N. Main St. Brooklyn, MI 49230.
-Copies are available at a cost of \$.25 per page.
+Individual copies of the 2021 Consumer Confidence Report will be mailed.
+Additional copies of this report will also be available and can be reviewed at the Village of Brooklyn Office at 121 N. Main St. Brooklyn, MI 49230.
+The 2021 Consumer confidence report will also be available on the Village of Brooklyn's website at https://villageofbrooklyn.com/pdfs/reports/consumerconfidence/ConsumerConfidenceRpt_2021.pdf